 Incorporating diversity in our community, curriculum and research is essential for improving the health and knowledge of all, especially those from historically under-represented and disadvantaged groups.

 As a part of this strategy, we strive to provide a learning environment that supports all of our students during their training.
-Together with the Office for Diversity in Graduate Education, we offer a list of resources on student and community organizations as well as cultural resources.
+Together with the Graduate School Diversity Office, we offer a list of resources on student and community organizations as well as cultural resources.